Velibor Vasović: Other endeavours

-Vasović was one of the strongest and most persistent critics of the Yugoslav FA (FSJ) leadership, especially its longtime president Miljan Miljanić.
+Vasović was one of the strongest and most persistent critics of the Yugoslav Football Association (FSJ) leadership, especially its longtime president Miljan Miljanić.
 His criticism particularly intensified after the breakup of SFR Yugoslavia.
 In 1997 Vasović founded an organization called Udruženje za razvoj i prosperitet jugoslovenskog fudbala (Organization for the Development and Prosperity of Yugoslav Football) through which he channeled his criticism of the FSJ.

 Throughout the summer of 2000 he spoke at various town hall meetings throughout Serbia organized by the Yugoslav Left (JUL), a political party headed by the Yugoslav president Slobodan Milošević's wife Mira Marković.
 On 10 October 2000, five days after the overthrow of Milošević's regime in Serbia, Vasović and about a dozen bodyguards broke into the FSJ offices at Terazije square in downtown Belgrade.
 They attempted to use the post-overthrow chaos and confusion in order to gain the upper hand in the expected FA leadership change, however they were unsuccessful.

 He graduated from the University of Belgrade Faculty of Law.